jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 Best practices for implementing a secure hybrid network that extends an on-premises network to Azure are [available](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).

 ### Azure App Service Environment
-Azure [App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) (ASE) can significantly decrease the customer burden of configuring infrastructure that securely hosts customer assets in a PCI DSS 3.2 compliant manner.
-ASE offers the following benefits that would otherwise require a customer created solution:
+The use of ASEs can significantly decrease the customer burden of configuring infrastructure that securely hosts customer assets in a PCI DSS 3.2 compliant manner.
+ASEs offers the following benefits that would otherwise require a customer created solution:

 - Scalability
- - ASE offers the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule
+ - ASEs offers the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule
 - App environment isolation
  - ASE assets are fully isolated and offer dedicated compute specific to the application that will be deployed into an ASE
 - Outbound traffic control
-  - If an outbound static IP address is required for the app service, ASE provides an outbound traffic control solution compliant with PCI DSS 3.2
+  - If an outbound static IP address is required for the app service, ASEs provides an outbound traffic control solution compliant with PCI DSS 3.2

-In electing to forego ASE, a PCI DSS 3.2 compliant solution would require more hands-on configuration by the customer.
-As payment processing works with sensitive data assets, engineering a solution without ASE greatly increases the customer burden for maintaining the environment.
+In electing to forego ASEs, a PCI DSS 3.2 compliant solution would require more hands-on configuration by the customer.
+As payment processing works with sensitive data assets, engineering a solution without ASEs greatly increases the customer burden for maintaining the environment.
 ASE as a PaaS offering eases the burden of maintaining the environment and ensures assets are secured.

 ## Disclaimer